pmbanugo/workerd-docker/README.md

 # workerd-docker

-A simple URL shortener implemented using Workers (workerd) running in Docker/Kubernetes
+A simple URL shortener implemented using Workers (workerd) running in Docker/Kubernetes.

+See this [blog post](https://pmbanugo.me/running-cloudflare-workers-on-docker-kubernetes) for some details.

 > Forked and modifed sample from https://github.com/WalshyDev/workerd-example